ajhamdi/SADA/README.md

 <br>

-## Gebnerating images from the 3D environment for a specific class with random parameters and storing the 2D dataset in the folder `generated`
+## Generating images from the 3D environment for a specific class with random parameters and storing the 2D dataset in the folder `generated`

 ```
 python main.py --is_gendist=True --class_nb= 0 --dataset_nb= 0 --gendist_size= 10000